juji-io/datalevin/planner.md

 relational DB, this concept captures the long range relationship in data.
 We will leverage such declaration and store the resulting graph.

-Specifically, a "links" LMDB DBI will be used, the keys are the pair of the entity class ids of the referring entity class (class of E) and the referred entity class (class of V), the values are bitmaps of entity ids of referred entities (V), so that we can look up the link triples quickly in the "VEA" LMDB DBI, which contains link triples only.
+Specifically, we add a `:links` key to the aforementioned value map of `classes` DBI, which would be source of class link.
+The value is a map of AIDs bitmap of the target class link, with corresponding value of bitmap of entity ids of referred entities (V), so that we can look up the link triples quickly in the "VEA" LMDB DBI, which contains link triples only.
+The links also form a graph that captures the overall structure of the data.

-In addition, the schema map has a built-in key `:db/graph`, and its value stores the adjacency list of the class link graph of the data, i.e. a map of links to the set of their adjacent links.
-This graph structure captures the overall structure of the data.
 We will use this graph to pre-filter entities for those complex queries spanning multiple related entity classes.

 ## Optimizations